Business-Brio/MIT_Open_license/business_brio/percentile_significance/README.md

 And we know if odds ratio is 1 or close to 1 it means that there isn’t any difference between positive and negative cases.

-So, this makes a conclusion that two groups of machines Mac\_A and Mac\_B has no significant impact on the cycle time.
+So, this makes a conclusion that two groups of machines Mac\_A and Mac\_B has no significant impact on the cycle time at the given percentile.

 Errors: